 Last year, over $24 million was spent on tattoo removal, according to the American Society of Aesthetic Plastic Surgery (ASAPS).

 Tattoo removal training will not only teach you the skills and techniques necessary to become a great tattoo removal technician, but it will also provide you with treatment information to answer common tattoo removal questions.

 Common Tattoo Removal Questions

-Over the course of your career as a tattoo removal technician, you may find yourself answering some of these common tattoo removal questions:
+Throughout your career as a tattoo removal technician, you may find yourself answering some of these common tattoo removal questions:

 1. How many laser tattoo removal treatments can I have before my tattoo is removed?

 One of the first things you will learn during laser tattoo removal training is that this medical aesthetic treatment is not considered a quick fix.
-Clients will often return for multiple visits – 6 to 15 treatments or more – before their tattoo is gone.
+Clients will often return for multiple visits – six to 15 treatments or more – before their tattoo is gone.